 When one of the bones of the neck–either the C1 or C2 vertebra–shifts out of alignment, it can lead to improper draining of the inner ear fluid and brainstem malfunction.
 Upper cervical chiropractors fix the misalignment using a natural method that encourages the bones to return to their correct positions.
 The technique is extremely accurate, gentle, and safe to ensure the proper alignment of your upper cervical spine.

-Consult with an upper cervical chiropractor as soon as you can, especially if you suspect that a neck misalignment can be the cause of your vertigo attacks.
+Consult with an upper cervical chiropractor as soon as you can, especially if you suspect that a neck misalignment can be the cause of your vertigo attacks and want the answer to the question of how to cure vertigo permanently.

 The content and materials provided in this web site are for informational and educational purposes only and are not intended to supplement or comprise a medical diagnosis or other professional opinion, or to be used in lieu of a consultation with a physician or competent health care professional for medical diagnosis and/or treatment.
 All content and materials including research papers, case studies and testimonials summarizing patients' responses to care are intended for educational purposes only and do not imply a guarantee of benefit.
 Individual results may vary, depending upon several factors including age of the patient, severity of the condition, severity of the spinal injury, and duration of time the condition has been present.